 |Total Credit Hours||24|

 The Concentration for all students admitted to the MASW Program will be Advanced Generalist Practice.
-Advanced Generalist Practice, which is grounded in the Person-In-Environment construct that seeks to understand and promote human and social well-being.
+Advanced Generalist Practice, which is grounded in the Person-In-Environment construct, seeks to understand and promote human and social well-being.
 Students in the program will develop expertise to use a range of prevention and intervention methods in practice with individuals, families, groups, organizations, and communities.
 Students will also apply ethical principles, critical thinking and build on the strengths and resiliency of all human beings by engaging in research-informed practice.

 The Advanced Generalist Social Work Practice Concentration Courses are as follows: